-The department of Planning and Economic Development has begun an initiative named "Paper Cuts".
+The Department of Planning and Economic Development has begun an initiative named "Paper Cuts".
 The purpose is to identify sections of code with ambiguities, omissions, or inconsistencies that can be fixed with simple adjustments.
-Paper Cuts are expected to occur on a regular basis.
+Paper Cuts are expected to occur regularly.
 The adjustments will provide clarity based on current practice.